Complete Guide to Parts of Helicopter: Names, Functions & Diagram

 Transmission

 In a helicopter, the gearbox system is essential for moving power from the engine to the rotor systems.
-However, the design varies greatly across helicopter types, some using gears and others using belts or chains.
+However, its design varies depending on the helicopter type.
+Some use gears, and others use belts or chains.

-Several modern helicopters utilize cutting-edge gearbox technology called the “integrated gearbox” system.
-This ground-breaking design combines the engine, transmission, and rotor systems into one compact unit, increasing efficiency and lowering weight.
+Several modern helicopters use cutting-edge gearbox technology called the “integrated gearbox” system.
+This ground-breaking design combines the engine, transmission, and rotor systems into one compact unit, which increases efficiency and lowers weight.

 Cockpit

-The helicopter’s cockpit serves as the pilot’s workspace and the control hub for the craft.
+The helicopter’s cockpit acts as the pilot’s workspace and the control hub for the craft.
 Modern helicopters include cutting-edge avionics and control technologies in the cockpit, enabling pilots to fly safely and accurately.

 Fuselage